Business Flourished at Corner of Linwood and Gillham Plaza

 Stine & McClure Undertaking Company in 1940.

 The business that became the Stine & McClure Undertaking Company was founded at 503 Main Street in 1861, one of the oldest businesses of its type in this part of the country.
-E. Stine started the business; later W.M.
-McClure became a partner and the business changed names.
+E. Stine started the business; later, W.M.
+McClure became a partner, and the business changed names.
 W.G.
 Pearson became a co-owner in 1917.
 The company built a new facility on Gilliam Plaza in 1928.
-The southern colonial style chapel stood on a landscaped lot.
+The southern colonial-style chapel stood on a landscaped lot.
 D.W.
 Newcomer’s Sons bought Stine & McClure in 1954.
-The building is now being converted to an event rental space.
+The building is now being converted into an event rental space.

 Sight Brothers Chevrolet